 SECTION 5.
 Deposit of levy proceeds.
-Section 5 specifies that except for the levy proceeds transferred to the City of Seattle under Section 3 of this ordinance, all levy proceeds would be deposited into the County EMS Fund.
+Except for the levy proceeds transferred to the City of Seattle, all levy proceeds would be deposited into the County EMS Fund.

 SECTION 6.
 Eligible Expenditures.
-Section 6 specifies that, if approved by voters, all proceeds of the levy authorized in this ordinance would be used in accordance with RCW 84.52.069 (Emergency Medical Care and Service Levies).
+If approved by voters, all proceeds of the levy authorized in this ordinance would be used in accordance with RCW 84.52.069 (Emergency Medical Care and Service Levies).